cabforum/servercert/docs/BR.md

 The DNS TXT record MUST be placed on the "_validation-contactemail" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.

+B.2.2.
+DNS TXT Record Phone Contact
+The DNS TXT record MUST be placed on the "_validation-contactphone" subdomain of the domain being validated.
+The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.